Why do I need calcium and vitamin D?

 Should I take a Vitamin D supplement?

-There are many other foods that contain these nutrients.
-Use the lists of foods here and on the next page to help you choose a variety of foods.
-If you find it hard to get enough calcium and vitamin D from food, talk to your health care provider about the right type of supplement for you.
+Use the list of foods in the Food Sources of Calcium table to help you choose a variety of foods to meet your calcium requirement.
+If you find it hard to get enough calcium from food, talk to your health care provider about the right type and amount of supplement for you.

 Food Sources of Vitamin D